k9mil/cs408-mark-management-system/mark-management-system/scripts/data_generation/README.md

 INSERT INTO students (reg_no, student_name, year, degree_id) VALUES ('xuj58904', 'Arthur Phillips', 1, 1);
 ```

+NOTE: This script requires the existence of a degree in the system (as the degree_id is hardcoded to 1).
+This is attainable by running the base values script present in the /backend/scripts folder.

 ## Usage

 1. Initialize a virtual environment for packages (yes, a different one to the primary system!).